-There was no state legislative session in Nevada in 2016, so the American Lung Association in Nevada continued its work on local smokefree workplace initiative in Mesquite, Nevada.
-A recent poll conducted showed that 61 percent of registered voters in Mesquite favored a local ordinance requiring 100 percent smokefree air in all workplaces, including bars and casinos, with half (50%) strongly favoring such a policy to protect all workers.
+In 2017, the American Lung Association in Nevada continued its work on the local smokefree workplace initiative in Mesquite, Nevada.
+A poll conducted in 2016 showed that 61 percent of registered voters in Mesquite favored a local ordinance requiring 100 percent smokefree air in all workplaces including bars and casinos, with half (50%) strongly favoring such a policy to protect all workers.
 Additionally, 58 percent said they are more likely to patronize bars and casinos if they are smokefree.
-However, no action was taken by the Mesquite city council to pass a smokefree ordinance in 2016.

-The American Lung Association in Nevada continued to build support and political will throughout the community in order to advance comprehensive smokefree protections at the local level.
-Our efforts in Mesquite will continue to be a priority.
+With the state legislature not in session in 2018, the American Lung Association in Nevada will continue to build support and political will in order to advance comprehensive smokefree protections at the local level.
+Our efforts in Mesquite, Nevada will continue to be a priority.